-At Emmaus I am also involved in different solidarity activities.
+At Emmaus I have been involved in many different solidarity activities.
 Solidarity is an important part of the Emmaus ethos and something I enjoy helping out with.
-I am a regular volunteer on the soup runs to Manchester City Centre where we provide clothes, warm food and drinks to people who are street homeless.
-As part of this I ring ahead to Indian Ocean to order the curry that they donate to our outreach work.
+In the past, I have volunteered on the soup runs to Manchester City Centre, providing clothes, warm food and drinks to people who are street homeless.

-Being part of Emmaus has allowed me to see and do much more than I ever imagined.
-Last year I visited Emmaus Fenniks in the Netherlands to work in their gardens and meet other members from Emmaus.
-I have taken part in the Paris Salon – an annual event that raises money for Emmaus International charity projects worldwide.
+Emmaus has allowed me to see and do much more than I ever imagined.
+I have visited Emmaus Feniks in the Netherlands to work in their gardens and meet other members of their community.
+I have taken part in the Paris Salon on three occasions – an annual event that raises money for Emmaus International charity projects worldwide.
+I’ve also been to Emmaus conferences in Geneva in Switzerland and San Sebastian in Spain.
 These visits were really interesting, meeting and speaking to people from all over Europe.
-I am also a companion representative and regularly attend companion forums to meet people from other Emmaus communities within the UK.

 I’ve been to a solidarity workshop in Cologne in Germany and there I met a lady from an Emmaus in Bosnia.
 We swapped details and about 18 months later I received an email saying that she and her colleague would be visiting the UK and wanted to visit Emmaus Mossley.
 I put it to my Community Director, and she said yes, definitely, so the visit was arranged.
 Off the back of that, four of us from Emmaus Mossley did a volunteer work camp, helping at their community in Bosnia.
 The contrast between our community and the work they were doing was a real eye-opener.